Mo Chaudry

-Mohammed Ishaq "Mo" Chaudry (born 21 September 1960) is a British–Pakistani entrepreneur and investor best known for owning and expanding the Waterworld aqua park in Stoke-on-Trent from 1999 until its sale to the Looping Group in July 2025.
+Mohammed Ishaq "Mo" Chaudry (born 21 September 1960) is a British–Pakistani entrepreneur and investor best known for owning and expanding Waterworld, Stoke-on-Trent from 1999 until its sale to the Looping Group in July 2025.
 He is chairman of M Investment Group and, since 2018, the majority shareholder and chair of Pulse Group.
 He has also appeared on Channel 4’s The Secret Millionaire and has been involved in regional sport, philanthropy and mentoring.

 Early life and education

 Chaudry was born in Rawalpindi, Pakistan, and moved to England as a child, living first in Luton and later Telford, Shropshire.
 He attended New College, Telford, and studied sports science at Madeley College (then part of North Staffordshire Polytechnic).
 After graduating, he worked in financial services and property investment, building up a portfolio that made him a millionaire by age 30.

 Career

 Property and finance

 Chaudry began his career in financial services before moving into property investment.